amlsf/localvectormaps/README.md

 To solve this problem, I would experiment with a combination of techniques such as creating a caching layer, using Tilemill to pre-style and serve my own tiles, decreasing the granularity of regional breakouts in the choropleth map at a higher zoom level, and restricting the data calculations within the specific user's viewport.

 On the front-end, I noticed that as more user options are added, the complexity grows at an increasing rate as the number of conditional statements and edge cases increase.
-As of now, I have my code written such that every change a user makes triggers a chain of reactions across the page, so each time a new option is introduced, the number of interactions and code accounting for conditionals and edge cases grows at an increasing rate.
-Ideally, the code would grow at a linear rate with additional user optionality.
+I would need to refactor my code so that variation is encoded as data as a table or dictionary look-up and not as control to avoid the exponential growth of code in the form of if-then-else branches with each introduction fo an additional user option.

 To solve this problem, I would like to need to refactor my Javascript code to build a unified change hander that acts as a function of the overall state of the form at any time.
 In terms of rendering, I would also explore a new technique called UTFGrids that can handle a large number of data objects on a map.